microsoft/playwright/docs/api.md

     - `username` <[string]>
     - `password` <[string]>
   - `colorScheme` <"light"|"dark"|"no-preference"> Emulates `'prefers-colors-scheme'` media feature, supported values are `'light'`, `'dark'`, `'no-preference'`.
 See [page.emulateMedia(options)](#pageemulatemediaoptions) for more details.
 Defaults to '`light`'.
-  - `relativeArtifactsPath` <[string]> Specifies a folder for artifacts like downloads, videos and traces, relative to `artifactsPath`.
-Defaults to `.`.
-  - `recordVideos` <[boolean]> Enables video recording for all pages to the `relativeArtifactsPath` folder.
+  - `videosPath` <[string]> Enables video recording for all pages to `videosPath` folder.
+If not specified, videos are not recorded.
   - `videoSize` <[Object]> Specifies dimensions of the automatically recorded video.
-Can only be used if `recordVideos` is true.
+Can only be used if `videosPath` is set.
 If not specified the size will be equal to `viewport`.
 If `viewport` is not configured explicitly the video size defaults to 1280x720.
 Actual picture of the page will be scaled down if necessary to fit specified size.
     - `width` <[number]> Video frame width.
     - `height` <[number]> Video frame height.
-  - `recordTrace` <[boolean]> Enables trace recording to the `relativeArtifactsPath` folder.
 - returns: <[Promise]<[BrowserContext]>> Promise that resolves to the persistent browser context instance.

 Launches browser that uses persistent storage located at `userDataDir` and returns the only context.
 Closing this context will automatically close the browser.